agentml/ahn-ml-lab.github.io/openings.md

 ---

 **Postdoc**
-- ~~One postdoc position is immediately available.
-Contact me with your CV~~
+- One postdoc position is immediately available.
+Contact me with your CV.

 **Ph.D.
 Program Applicants**